 Dark mode switch icon Light mode switch icon

 It’s impossible for something to grow exponentially forever[1].
-The skill in trend spotting is to know where you are on the sigmoid curve:
+To forecast a paradigm shift, you need to know where you are on the sigmoid-shaped curve of a technology’s growth curve:

-Speaking of trends, transformer-based models have been having a moment.
-Practically all the big breakthroughs in AI over the last 4 years have been due to Transformers..
+In machine learning, transformer-based models have brought a paradigm shift: practically all the AI breakthroughs in the last 4 years were due to Transformers..

 The Bitter Lesson